gdimitriu/pixy2Droid/README.md

 Pixy2 camera is used for Tracking using PID for engines (left/right) or servos.

+### Commands:

+h# print the menu

+S# Start

+s# Stop

+T# tracking on

+t# tracking off

+L# lamp on/off

+E# engine pan tracking on/off

+pxx# horizontal position of camera

+Pxx# set Kp

+P# get Kp

+Ixx# set Ki

+I# get Ki

+Dxx# set Kd

+D# get Kd

 ## AutoMove

-Pixy2 camera is used to read bare codes form the ground, those code instruct the droid how to move.
+Pixy2 camera is used to read bar codes from the ground, those code instruct the droid how to move.

 0 is left